-The Summer Programs Partnership (SPP) is a collaboration of summer research program coordinators from across our campus, which includes both University- and externally-funded programs.
-The SPP allows coordinators to strengthen their programs by:
+The Summer Programs Partnership (SPP) is a collaboration of summer research programs across our campus, which includes both University- and externally-funded programs.
+The SPP strengthens summer programming by:

-- expanding their reach by pooling resources to host combined events
+- expanding campus reach by pooling resources to host combined events

 - tapping into existing administrative and programmatic structures